Routing & Handlers

 import "github.com/stukennedy/irgo/pkg/router"r := router.New()// Basic routesr.GET("/", HomeHandler)r.POST("/users", CreateUserHandler)r.PUT("/users/{id}", UpdateUserHandler)r.DELETE("/users/{id}", DeleteUserHandler)r.PATCH("/users/{id}", PatchUserHandler)

-func HomeHandler(ctx *router.Context) (string, error) { return renderer.Render(templates.HomePage())}func UserHandler(ctx *router.Context) (string, error) { id := ctx.Param("id") user, err := db.GetUser(id) if err != nil { return "", ctx.NotFound("User not found") } return renderer.Render(templates.UserProfile(user))}
+// Page handlers return (string, error) for full page rendersfunc HomeHandler(ctx *router.Context) (string, error) { return renderer.Render(templates.HomePage())}// Datastar handlers return error and use SSEfunc UserHandler(ctx *router.Context) error { id := ctx.Param("id") user, err := db.GetUser(id) if err != nil { return ctx.NotFound("User not found") } return ctx.SSE().PatchTempl(templates.UserProfile(user))}

 URL Parameters